Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 If you’ve been using automated scripts or deployment via YAML utilizing the TENANT, SERVER, TENANT_TOKEN command line arguments, you’ll find that the new approach is fully transparent and no changes are required.

+You can also edit the installer path although this simply creates a symlink to /opt/dynatrace

 ## Example Playbook

 ```